 Get the worry-free services and expert support you need to start your business in North Dakota today.

+Do you have a business idea that’s sure to become big?
+Are you unsure where to start your business?
 North Dakota’s economy has expanded well beyond agriculture.
 In fact, the state’s IT industry is growing and diversifying rapidly, while the energy industry has experienced record growth in recent years.

 The first step toward starting a business in North Dakota is by creating a detailed business plan.
 Planning can sometimes seem intimidating for entrepreneurs, but it doesn’t have to be; sometimes following a template can help.